Top Virtual Team Building Activities for Engineers

 1. Escape From The Meeting

-How it works: In this satirical online game, your team is stuck in the world’s most hilarious video call.
-To escape, you’ll need to scour the internet for excuses (like a company-approved sick note), work together to find clever solutions, and send them to a fictional executive assistant who controls your fate.
+How it works: In this comedic online game, your team is stuck in the world’s most ridiculous virtual workmeeting.
+To escape, you’ll need to piece together clues and solve puzzles to find the excuses your boss will accept to leave.

 2. Virtual Murder Mystery